cadugrillo/s7-mcp-bridge/README.md

 }
 ```

-3. Or use the following if running locally (stdio):
+3. Or use the following if running locally for development (stdio):

 ```json
 {